FIWARE/tutorials.Securing-Access-OpenID-Connect/README.md

 >
 > — David Soul

 Digital identities represent both the characteristics of people and the actions they carry out on the Internet.
 In order to secure an application it is necessary to authenticate that the identity is really who it says it is.
-In addition to OAuth 2.0, the FIWARE **Keyrock** generic enabler supports [OpenID Connect](https://openid.net/connect/) to enable third-party applications to authenticate users. **OpenID Connect** is a simple identity layer on top of the OAuth 2.0 protocol.
+In addition to OAuth 2.0, the FIWARE **Keyrock** generic enabler supports [OpenID Connect](https://openid.net/connect/) (OIDC) to enable third-party applications to authenticate users. **OpenID Connect** is a simple identity layer on top of the OAuth 2.0 protocol.
 It enables to verify the identity of users and to obtain a basic profile about these users by using [Json Web Tokens](https://jwt.io/).

 The OpenID Connect flows are build on the top of these three OAuth 2.0 grant flows: